Peter Pan (song)

 "Peter Pan" is a song co-written and recorded by American recording artist Kelsea Ballerini.
 It was released to American country radio by Black River Entertainment as the third single from her debut studio album The First Time (2015).
 Ballerini co-wrote the song with Forest Glen Whitehead and Jesse Lee.
 The track is a country pop ballad about a lost love being compared to the song's namesake as a metaphor for being immature and having a tendency to run off to his own fantasy.

 "Peter Pan" peaked at number one on both the Billboard Hot Country Songs and Country Airplay charts respectively, becoming Ballerini's first to hit the top of the former, and her third consecutive on the latter chart.
 It makes her the first female country music artist to top both country music charts at the same time.
 It also made her the first female country artist since Wynonna Judd in 1992 to send their first three singles to number one.
 It also charted at number 35 on the Hot 100.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 672,000 copies in the US as of March 2017.
+The song was certified Double Platinum by the Recording Industry Association of America (RIAA), and has sold 672,000 copies in the US as of March 2017.
 It achieved similar chart prominence in Canada, peaking at number four on the Canada Country chart and number 75 on the Canadian Hot 100.
-It garnered a Gold certification from Music Canada, denoting sales of 40,000 units in that country.
+It garnered a Platinum certification from Music Canada, denoting sales of 80,000 units in that country.

 An accompanying music video for the song, directed by Kristin Barlowe, features Ballerini watching in terror as her boyfriend does thrill-seeking stunts in cars, motorcycles, and planes out in the Las Vegas desert.
 It was nominated for Video of the Year at both the 2017 Academy of Country Music and CMT Music Awards.
 For promotion, Ballerini first performed the song live with Nick Jonas at the Academy of Country Music Awards and would make later appearances at the 2016 Radio Disney Music Awards with Daya, Live with Kelly and Michael, the Grand Ole Opry, the 59th Annual Grammy Awards with Lukas Graham and CMT Crossroads with Halsey.

-Content

-"Peter Pan" is a country pop song about a lost love, who is compared to the song's namesake as a metaphor for his immaturity and tendency to run away.
-The ballad has been noted by critics for showcasing a greater emotional depth than Ballerini's previous releases in terms of both lyrical complexity and performance.